How to list a farm for sale in Colombia and attract serious buyers

 Showing original language

 Most farm listings in Colombia fail for the same reason: lots of landscape photos, zero useful information.
-"Beautiful farm, excellent location, negotiable price."
+“Beautiful farm, excellent location, negotiable price.”
 Cool, but how many hectares is it?
 Does it have water?
-Can cars get in?
-Is it registered deed or possession?
-How far from town?
+Can a low-clearance car get there?
+Is it a public deed or possession?
+How far is it from town?

-A serious buyer doesn't get excited just by a pretty view.
+A serious buyer isn't just excited by a pretty view.
 They get excited when they can rule out risks quickly.
-If the listing answers the hard questions from the start, you get fewer curious people and more people ready to visit, negotiate, and review documents.
+If the listing answers the tough questions from the start, you get fewer curious onlookers and more people ready to visit, negotiate, and review documents.

-This guide doesn't replace the legal sales process.
-For that we already have a more complete guide on how to sell a farm without a real estate agent in Colombia.
-Here we're going into something more specific: how to publish the farm so the listing attracts serious buyers and doesn't fill your WhatsApp with "price?" and "location?" all day.
+This guide does not replace the legal sales process.
+For that, we already have a more comprehensive guide on how to sell a farm without a real estate agent in Colombia.
+Here, we are going for something more specific: how to list the farm so the ad attracts serious buyers and doesn't fill your WhatsApp with “price?” and “location?” all day long.

 Quick answer

-- Post price, hectares, village and municipality.
-If one is missing, you attract curious people.
+- Publish the price, hectares, vereda (rural district), and municipality.
+If one is missing, you attract curious onlookers.

-- Show water, road access, electricity, internet and title type.
-That separates a serious farm from a WhatsApp listing.
+- Show water, road access, electricity, internet, and type of title.
+That separates a serious farm from a WhatsApp ad.

-- Have certificate of title, deed and property tax ready.
-You don't have to upload them publicly, but do respond quickly.
+- Have the certificate of tradition, deed, and property tax receipt ready.
+You don't have to upload them publicly, but you must respond quickly.

 - Filter before the visit.
-Ask budget, payment method, purchase timeline and if they already know the area.
+Ask about budget, payment method, purchase timeline, and if they already know the area.

-A farm isn't published like a big apartment
+A farm is not listed like a large apartment

-That's the most common mistake.
-An apartment sells with area, bedrooms, bathrooms, administration and neighborhood.
-A farm sells with different logic: water, access, hectares, productive use, real distance, topography, title and climate.
+That is the most common mistake.
+An apartment is sold with area, bedrooms, bathrooms, HOA fees, and neighborhood.
+A farm is sold with a different logic: water, access, hectares, productive use, real distance, topography, title, and climate.
 If you use an urban template, you leave out exactly what the rural buyer needs to know.

 Think of three different buyers.
-The one looking for a coffee farm asks about altitude, water and crops.
-The one looking for recreation asks about road, house, internet and time from the city.
-The one looking for livestock asks about pastures, fences, water troughs and carrying capacity.
-One listing can serve all three, but only if it's complete.
+The one looking for a coffee farm asks about altitude, water, and crops.
+The one looking for recreation asks about the road, house, internet, and time from the city.
+The one looking for cattle farming asks about pastures, fences, water troughs, and carrying capacity.
+A single ad can serve all three, but only if it is complete.

-My rule: if the information changes the decision to visit, it should appear in the listing.
-Don't save it for "when they write me".
-If you hide it, you lose good buyers and attract those who ask just to ask.
+My rule: if the data changes the decision to visit, it must appear in the ad.
+Don't save it for “when they write to me.”
+If you hide it, you lose the good buyers and attract those who ask just for the sake of asking.

-I don't recommend uploading private documents to the public listing.
-I do recommend having them ready to send or show when the interested party has passed an initial filter.
-In rural real estate, responding quickly with clear documents puts you above average internet.
+I don't recommend uploading private documents to the public ad.
+I do recommend having them ready to send or show when the interested party has passed a first filter.
+In rural real estate, responding quickly with clear papers puts you ahead of half the internet.

-The basic one is the certificate of title and freedom, which is consulted through the Superintendency of Notaries and Registry.
-That document shows the property registration, owners, limitations and annotations.
-For rural properties, check that the registration corresponds to the correct property; sometimes a large farm ended up divided into several folios.
+The basic one is the certificate of tradition and freedom, which is consulted through the Superintendencia de Notariado y Registro.
+That document shows the real estate registration number, owners, limitations, and annotations.
+For rural properties, check that the registration number corresponds to the correct property; sometimes a large farm ended up divided into several folios.

-Also have on hand the most recent public deed, the receipt or clearance of municipal property tax, and cadastral information.
-The Multi-Purpose Cadastre crosses physical, legal and economic data of the property; if the area in the deed, cadastre and reality don't match, it's better to know before the first visit.
+Also, have the most recent public deed, the municipal property tax receipt or clearance, and the cadastral information on hand.
+The Multipurpose Cadastre cross-references physical, legal, and economic data of the property; if the area in the deed, cadastre, and reality do not match, it is better to know before the first visit.

-On taxes, don't improvise.
-The sale may have income or occasional gain effects depending on the case, time of possession and profit.
-The tax reform of the Law 2277 of 2022 changed rates and rules worth reviewing with an accountant before signing a promise.
-In the listing it's enough not to promise things you can't sustain later.
+Regarding taxes, don't improvise.
+The sale may have income or capital gains tax effects depending on the case, the time of possession, and the profit.
+The tax reform of Law 2277 of 2022 changed rates and rules that should be reviewed with an accountant before signing a promise of sale.
+In the ad, it is enough not to promise things you cannot uphold later.

 The data a serious listing must have

-A farm listing must quickly answer five questions: where is it, how big is it, how much is it worth, what does it have and how easy is it to get there.
-If one of those is weak, the buyer goes to another listing or writes you with basic questions.
+A farm listing must quickly answer five questions: where is it, how big is it, how much is it worth, what does it have, and how easy is it to get there?
+If one of those is weak, the buyer goes to another listing or writes to you with basic questions.

-On Colombia Move, the farm category is designed precisely for that data: hectares, water, road access, electricity, internet, title type, productive use and travel times.
-It's not decoration.
-It's the difference between a listing that looks forwarded from WhatsApp and one that can be seriously compared.
+At Colombia Move, the farm category is designed precisely for that data: hectares, water, road access, electricity, internet, type of title, productive use, and travel times.
+It is not decoration.
+It is the difference between an ad that looks forwarded from WhatsApp and one that can be seriously compared.

 The template that actually attracts serious buyers